Opportunities & Awards

 The 2016 recipient was Dr. Lydia Nanjula, a neurosurgery resident from Uganda.
 The award enabled her to attend the College of Surgeons of East, Central and Southern Africa (COSECSA) and Women in Surgery Africa (WISA) annual meetings in Mombasa, Kenya.

 Named in honor of the founder of AWS, this award was established to encourage and support female medical students pursuing a career in surgery.
 The recipient is chosen based on their potential leadership qualities or research contributions to the field of surgery, response in a personal statement, and letter of recommendation.
 Nominees must be in the fourth / final year of medical school at the time of nomination and have demonstrated a commitment to pursuing a career in surgery.

-The 2016 Patricia Numann Medical Student Award is Jessica G.Y.
+The 2016 Patricia Numann Medical Student Award was Jessica G.Y.
 Luc, University of Alberta

 The Starr Poster Contest, named for Dr. Nina Starr Braunwald, is designed to facilitate interaction and idea exchange between students interested in surgery, surgical residents, and faculty members of various institutions.
 We invite medical students and residents to select their best work for presentation at the AWS Annual Conference.